chriskmnds/blackjack-webapp/README.md

 ## Description

-This is simple multi-user BlackJack web app built in [Node.js](https://nodejs.org) and [Angular](https://angularjs.org/).
+This is a simple multi-user BlackJack web app built in [Node.js](https://nodejs.org) and [Angular](https://angularjs.org/).
 Allows up to 7 users to connect from different windows/browsers and play BlackJack against a dealer.
 If more than 7 users connect, they enter a queue and wait for a slot to be freed.
 In any other case, users entering a running game will be prompted to wait for the next round, in which they will immediately take part.

 All users share the same Deck and can see each other's moves/cards (except cards that are hidden - two cards per user are hidden and one card for the dealer).